GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Technical Appendices and Supplementary Material

 \subsubsection{Baseline model selection}

 We summarize the baseline models in Table\ref{table: classification of benchmark models}.
-We classify these models into four categories, including LLM-enhanced models for MTS analysis, MLP-based models, Transformer-based models, and MTS foundation models.
-The MTS foundation models are further divided into two sub-categories: task-specific foundation models and multi-task foundation models.
+We classify these models into four categories, including LLM-enhanced models for TS analysis, MLP-based models, Transformer-based models, and TSFMs.
+The TSFMs are further divided into two sub-categories: task-specific foundation models and multi-task foundation models.
 Since each model has its own design goals and experimental settings, it is challenging to align them all for reproducing their best results presented in papers.
 Therefore, we follow established protocols from previous works and select typical models as benchmarks for each downstream task, ensuring a fair comparison of GTM with SOTA results.